imagej/imagej.github.io/_pages/Skeleton_analysis_video_tutorial.md

 TODO FLASH WIDGET

-This video tutorial was made by Javier Cabrera-Chaves and edited by {% include person content='Iarganda' %} using [Wink 1.5 for linux](http://www.debugmode.com/wink/).
+This video tutorial was made by Javier Cabrera-Chaves and edited by {%- include person id='iarganda' -%} using [Wink 1.5 for linux](http://www.debugmode.com/wink/).
 It has since been recorded via the screen capture below, as Adobe Flash is now defunct.

 {% include youtube url="https://www.youtube.com/embed/_EnLX5uJb1M" %}